RanaivosonHerimanitra/Rangular/README.md

 The package allows R user to build **reactive data driven application** by using the power of Angular ecosystem and packages.
 R user describe what they want in R language.
 Example, a button to filter a data on click, a dropdown to select a subset of the data, etc. Data are supplied from a R server using `Plumber` package and retrieved in a reactive manner using `rxjs`.

-Binding is made possible and easy thanks to the angular schematics.
+Binding is made possible thanks to the angular schematics.
 We can generate a `typescript/html` templates using metadata supplied from the R functions we write.

 ### Why another R framework for building web application ?